 The metals that are often used in the human body as plates, screws, and rods are much too stiff.
 By nature, metal is more stiff than bone.
 But that stiffness can hinder a patient’s comfort and healing ability.

-How Are Other Materials Being Used in Composites?
+Other Materials Used

-If used in a hospital gown, these sensors would be able to track patients health and needs.
+If used in a hospital gown, these sensors would be able to track patients’ health and needs.

 There are many ways in which medical professionals and scientists are working together to create new products and devices by integrating new technology into composite materials for the medical industry.